SmartCourse/app/docs/project-plan.md

 Some users should be moderators, and have the power to delete offensive posts, remove irrelevant discussion etc.

 ### Privacy
-A user should have the right to display as little information as is required.
+A user should have the right to display as little information as is required, a user should be able to delete their data if desired.

-## API Access and other Data Access [EPIC, THEME]
+## Enterprise API [EPIC, THEME]
 An enterprise user should be able to get specific bespoke data from the application.

 ### API Endpoints
 An enterprise user should be able to request specific information from a defined endpoint.

-### Data Freedom
-A user should be able to delete their data

 ### Integrations
-A user should be able to integrate their applications
+A user should be able to integrate their applications with the API -- potentially feed back data to the application too.

 ## Course Reviews & Profiles [EPIC, THEME]
-A student should be able to get a general idea about past course experiences.
+A user should be able to get a general idea about past course experiences.

 ### Add a Review
-A student should be able to review a course they have previously taken.
+A user should be able to review a course they have previously taken.

 ### Comment on a Review
-A student should be able to comment on a review for further discussion.
+A user should be able to comment on a review for further discussion.

 ### Upvote a Review
-A student should be able to upvote a review.
+A user should be able to upvote a review.

 ## Data Organisation [EPIC, THEME]